 - certain Security Documents are entered into between Proplend Security Limited (“PSL”) and the Borrower to secure the total amount repayable under the Loan Contracts against a Property owned by the Borrower; and

-- we request certain Due Diligence Material, a Valuation, and a Certificate of Title or other title documentation, as specified in Clause 3 of the Members’ Agreement to enable you to assess the risk that the security over the Property might not be adequate initially and/or in the future.
+- we request certain Due Diligence Material, a Valuation, and a Report on Title, as specified in Clause 3 of the Members’ Agreement in order to enable you to assess the risk that the security over the Property might not be adequate initially and/or in the future.

 These steps help to reduce the risk of losing your capital, but do not completely eliminate the risk of losing your capital.

 The principal amount lent under each Loan Contract is repayable at the end of the Term.
-Subject to there being no Arrears outstanding, half of the Interest Reserve may be used to make the final three monthly interest payments, with the remaining half used to make the final principal repayment.
+Subject to there being no Arrears outstanding, and Proplend having sight of the likely repayment source, half of the Interest Reserve may be used to make the final three months interest payments, with the remaining half used to make the final principal repayment

 Security Over The Borrower’s Property